notoriousb1t/spritzer/docs/guide.md

 Some features are enabled as a result of other enabled features:

-1. **Killable Thieves** - Any value other than Vanilla for Overworld and Underworld Shuffle will enable killable thieves.
-If there is demand to make this togglable, please file an issue.
 1. **Dungeon Shuffle** - By default, shuffling bosses also shuffles the appearance and characteristics of the dungeons.
 In some cases, like Tower of Hera, the boss room may change appearance.
 Please file an issue, if there is demand to turn this off.
 1. **Visual Enemy Changes** - Some enemies have changed color palettes to be more stable across different locations.
 For example, mini-moldorm and Green Eyegore are blue to improve user experience across environments.
 Also Moldorm has a random number of eyes.
 1. **Overworld Simplication** - Enemies/NPCs will remain the same before and after killing Agahnim unless the room has a specific item logic. i.e. Hyrule Castle, Lumberjack's house, etc.